 How will Fordham review the online AP exams I took in Spring 2020 in the admission review and for potential transfer credit?

 We will continue to recognize the academic rigor of the Advanced Placement program and appropriately acknowledge your achievement in AP courses and on the 2020 online exams.
 Results for these modified AP exams will be considered for transfer credit in an identical manner to previous years.

 Will the TOEFL iBT Special Home Edition and IELTS Indicator offered online be accepted to meet the Fall 2021 English language proficiency exam requirement for non-native English speakers?

 Yes, both temporary at-home exam options offered during suspension of in-person testing will be accepted for Fall 2021 applicants.

 Will the lack of on-campus visit opportunities hinder my ability to demonstrate interest in Fordham?
 Will not visiting negatively impact the review of my application?

 We understand that you may be concerned about the impact of visit cancellations on your ability to demonstrate your interest in Fordham.
-Please know that we will post summer and fall programming at fordham.edu/visitus as soon as possible.
+Campus visits for the summer and fall of 2020 will be virtual.
+You can register for an event at fordham.edu/visitus.
 That said, we can assure you that our consideration of demonstrated interest includes many factors, such as online engagement, regional programming, etc. Your inability to visit would never be a barrier to admission.

 Are there other ways to connect with Fordham to help me in my college search?